MiragianCycle/OVIWrite/README.md

 3. Arch

 **MacOS High Sierra** (I have a 10 year old Mac so this is the best I can do for the time being)

+**Android**
+I have a OnePlus7T, running Android 11 (or OxygenOS 11.0.a.1 more precisely), with Termux.
+A note on Termux available on the Google Play Store: it seemingly doesn't get any updates and I can barely install any packages any more, which is why I moved to Termux version available on F-Droid.
+The repos are fresh, updated and have had no issues since moving.

 #### KEY-BINDINGS